Real-hackbard/Port-Sniffer/README.md

 Once you have completed the entry, your program will no longer be able to connect to the target server.

 This currently prevents communication, but it can also lead to problems if communication is necessary to retrieve data from a server, and the continued operation of the program is not impaired.
+Therefore, one should test the functionality of the program to determine whether this is the case.